Master of Arts Degree in Journalism and Mass Communication

 The JMC programs are designed to give students a solid background in preparation for a professional or academic career.
 Courses are dynamic, challenging, and professionally relevant.
 With small class sizes, students are able to learn from their professors and from the experiences of their fellow classmates; many of whom are working media professionals.

-As one of three nationally accredited journalism schools in the state of Ohio, Kent provides its students with a strong foundation to achieve their future goals in the rapidly changing media industry.
+As one of two nationally accredited journalism schools in the state of Ohio, Kent provides its students with a strong foundation to achieve their future goals in the rapidly changing media industry.

 All degrees and requirements described on this web site are summarized from the official University Graduate Catalog.

 - Media Management